-Maintained by the Forest Department, the Salim Ali Interpretation Centre screens a four- minute documentary to special interest groups.
-Inaugurated in the year 2015, the information centre has models of crocodiles and birds along with pictorial representation of various birds, its characteristics and identifications.
+Maintained by the Forest Department, the Salim Ali Interpretation Centre screens a four-minute documentary for special interest groups.
+Inaugurated in the year 2015, the information centre has models of crocodiles and birds along with pictorial representations of various birds, their characteristics and identifications.
 It has information about the kind of feet and beaks different birds have and how they use these as a tool for survival.
 People can also learn about the bird calls of various birds with the press of a button.
 A map of the area with different islands clearly carved out is also displayed there.

 Activities To Indulge In Ranganathittu Bird Sanctuary

 One of the more popular activities at Ranganathittu is a boat ride or boat tour guided by rangers on the islets.
 There is no better way to relax than to sit in a boat and observe nature.
 During the boat ride, you can not only catch glimpses of bats, otters and migratory birds but also the thrilling sight of crocodiles lazing on the riverbanks and rocks.
 An additional benefit for those wanting to learn more about the birds is that the boatmen are well-versed on the topic of birds.

 The boat-ride tickets cost INR 50 for Indians and INR 300 for foreigners.
 For a half-hour tour of the river on a private boat, you get charged INR 2200.
 Charged per person, mass rides are also available at much cheaper rates.
 The boat rides start as early as 8.30 AM.
 Weekends can be very crowded so you may have to wait longer.
 Otherwise, you can watch the birds from the shore for which you will require a good pair of binoculars.
 If you opt for the boat ride, you can get a close-up of birds and maybe even get to see a nest with a baby bird at eye level.